asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 ```

 The `type` property for the message payload, should be completely ignored.
-So let's try and see what happens when we try this in [Studio again](https://studio.asyncapi.com/?base64=YXN5bmNhcGk6ICcyLjIuMCcKaW5mbzoKICB0aXRsZTogVGVzdCBvdmVycmlkaW5nIHByb3BlcnRpZXMgd2l0aCBkZXJlZmVyZW5jZWQgb2JqZWN0cyAKICB2ZXJzaW9uOiAnMS4wLjAnCmNoYW5uZWxzOgogIHRlc3Q6CiAgICBwdWJsaXNoOgogICAgICBtZXNzYWdlOgogICAgICAgICRyZWY6ICcjL2NvbXBvbmVudHMvbWVzc2FnZXMvTGlnaHRNZWFzdXJlbWVudCcKY29tcG9uZW50czoKICBtZXNzYWdlczoKICAgIExpZ2h0TWVhc3VyZW1lbnQ6IAogICAgICBuYW1lOiBMaWdodE1lYXN1cmVtZW50CiAgICAgIHBheWxvYWQ6CiAgICAgICAgdHlwZTogYm9vbGVhbgogICAgICAgICRyZWY6ICcjL2NvbXBvbmVudHMvc2NoZW1hcy9MaWdodE1lYXN1cmVtZW50JwogIHNjaGVtYXM6CiAgICBMaWdodE1lYXN1cmVtZW50OgogICAgICB0eXBlOiBzdHJpbmc=).
+So let's try and see what happens when we try this in [Studio](https://studio.asyncapi.com/?base64=YXN5bmNhcGk6ICcyLjIuMCcKaW5mbzoKICB0aXRsZTogVGVzdCBvdmVycmlkaW5nIHByb3BlcnRpZXMgd2l0aCBkZXJlZmVyZW5jZWQgb2JqZWN0cyAKICB2ZXJzaW9uOiAnMS4wLjAnCmNoYW5uZWxzOgogIHRlc3Q6CiAgICBwdWJsaXNoOgogICAgICBtZXNzYWdlOgogICAgICAgICRyZWY6ICcjL2NvbXBvbmVudHMvbWVzc2FnZXMvTGlnaHRNZWFzdXJlbWVudCcKY29tcG9uZW50czoKICBtZXNzYWdlczoKICAgIExpZ2h0TWVhc3VyZW1lbnQ6IAogICAgICBuYW1lOiBMaWdodE1lYXN1cmVtZW50CiAgICAgIHBheWxvYWQ6CiAgICAgICAgdHlwZTogYm9vbGVhbgogICAgICAgICRyZWY6ICcjL2NvbXBvbmVudHMvc2NoZW1hcy9MaWdodE1lYXN1cmVtZW50JwogIHNjaGVtYXM6CiAgICBMaWdodE1lYXN1cmVtZW50OgogICAgICB0eXBlOiBzdHJpbmc=).

 Firstly this is only allowed because we don't first validate the document.
 However, the underlying behavior still shows that the tooling did not follow the expected behavior, as they include the extra keywords anyway.
-See [parser-js #404](https://github.com/asyncapi/parser-js/issues/404) for more information.
+More precisely, the referenced schema did not overwrite anything, as `type: object` was preserved.
+For more information see [parser-js #404](https://github.com/asyncapi/parser-js/issues/404).

 Then what about JSON Schema, does this define a different behavior?
 The answer to this question can be found [here](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.3):